kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 5. [Non SDA IBNS 2.0 port configuration](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS/LAB7-Advanced-Automation#step-5---non-sda-ibns20-port-configuration---use-case)

 ## Step 1 - ***Renaming Interfaces - Use Case***
-Previously within the Composite Templating Lab we introduced a methodology of automatically naming the interfaces within the switch.
-When a new device or switch/router/access point connects to a switch we want to name those interfaces.
-Naming the uplinks specifically, but also the various wireless access points and IP Phones would be a nice addition.
+Previously within the Composite Templating Lab, we introduced a methodology of automatically naming the interfaces within the switch.
+When a new device or switch/router/access point connects to a switch, we want to describe those interfaces.
+Naming the uplinks specifically and the various wireless access points and IP Phones would be an excellent addition.

 ### ***Examine Code***
-The script which we used on the Composite Templates uses an EEM Script which runs whenever a CDP event occurs.
+The script we used on the Composite Templates uses an EEM script that runs whenever a CDP event occurs.

 ```
    event manager applet update-port